webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

   Setting `colorAttachment[0].resolveTarget` says to WebGPU, "when all the drawing has finished, downscale the multisample texture into the texture set on `resolveTarget`.
 If you have multiple render passes you probably don't want to resolve until the last pass.
-We'll it's fastest to resolve in the last pass it's also perfectly acceptable to make an empty last render pass to do nothing but resolve.
+While it's fastest to resolve in the last pass it's also perfectly acceptable to make an empty last render pass to do nothing but resolve.
   Just make sure you set the `loadOp` to `'load'`